-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) Consolidate assisted to implement interventions required.
-1.14 Legislation impeding service delivery a) Which pieces of legislatio n are impeding service delivery in your municipa I area?
-NGWATHE: DORA MAFUBE: None that are negatively affecting the municipality. b) How are these pieces of legislatio n impeding service delivery?
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) changes.
+1.13 Project Consolidate Whether your Municipality was enlisted as a priority Municipality in terms of "Project Consolidate" and how has Project Consolidate assisted to implement interventions required.
+NGWATHE: Yes 1.14 Legislation impeding service delivery a) Which pieces of legislation are impeding service delivery in your municipal area?
+NGWATHE: DORA MAFUBE: None that are negatively affecting the municipality. b) How are these pieces of legislation impeding service delivery?
 NGWATHE: Unequal revenue distribution

-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) 1.15 Disaster Management a) Does your municipali ty have an integrated Disaster Managem ent Plan and is it incorporat ed into the IDP?
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) 1.15 Disaster Management a) Does your municipality have an integrated Disaster Management Plan and is it incorporated into the IDP?
 FDDM: Yes, the draft plan is drawn in line with the IDP.
 Additional plan has included FOG (Field Operation Guide), contingency plans for hazards identified in the plan - now available are floods, heavy rains, HIV benefit concert festival.
 NGWATHE: The Municipality has a draft, that was done together with FDDM and Free State Province Yes it is incorporated with the IDP METSIMAHOLO: NO The municipality is yet to finalize the development of risk assessment plan for the entire district.
 The department has shortage of Human Resource, and working equipment for Disaster Management.
 Submit draft plan before May 2013 for Council adoption Appoint service provider to conduct a detailed risk assessment plan (to use services of already appointed service provider Auerecon).
 Need to be budgeted for in 2013/14 for personnel, equipment b) Are there any disaster response and recovery projects in the IDP?
-If yes, please indicate FDDM: The municipality has project plans for flooding throughout the District which is not incorporated in the IDP.
+If yes, please indicate which projects?
+FDDM: The municipality has project plans for flooding throughout the District which is not incorporated in the IDP.
 METSIMAHOLO: NO MAFUBE: Yes they are covered as district's competence.
 This was drafted during IDP finalization stage and unable to include as the project was still being concluded.
-To be included in the next IDP.
+To be included in the next IDP. c) Are there any disaster management FDDM: No, there are no disaster management education, public awareness and research projects in the IDP.
+This was drafted during IDP finalisation stage and unable to include as the project was To be included in the next IDP.